yodrew/darkroomretreat/manuscript/make.md

         7. cut vertical line running through center stretch arrow
 2. transfer plans to material
     1. tape plans to materials
-        1. [____helix vent shell____](http://darkroomretreat.com/air/#helix-vent): align plan diagonally to corrugations (or edges or folds) of cardboard
+        1. [____helix vent shell____](http://darkroomretreat.com/air/#helix-vent): align plan roughly diagonally to corrugations (or edges or folds) of cardboard
         2. where necessary, cut out small wedges from outlines of plans to align them with edges of materials.
 With some roller blind frame parts, dash-dotted extensions of outlines aid in this step.
         3. parts with stretch arrows
             1. tape one half to edge of material
             2. using derived measurements and tape measure, mark material where opposite edge of part should be and tape it there
         4. lay out other plans on materials and tape opposite corners
-    2. put three layers (10mm+) of scrap cardboard on work surface
+    2. put three layers of cardboard on work surface
-    3. transfer plan to material
+    3. transfer plan with straight pin
+        - use magnifying glass for ease of marking and geeky precision thrills
         - poke straight pin through
-        	- all lines close to ends
+        	- all black lines close to ends (not grey glue sausages)
         	- centers of holes
-        - in cardboard
-        	- poke all the way through dotted lines
-        	- poke just the surface layer through dashed lines
-        - use magnifying glass for ease of marking and geeky precision thrills
     4. remove plan from material
-    5. mark holes in material (from: with)
+    5. label drawing, words oriented the same as in plan
-        - dashed lines: circles (asterisk where indicated)
+        - dashed lines: circles
-        - dotted lines: triangles (asterisk where indicated)
+        - dotted lines: double circle
         - solid lines: squares
-        - dash-dotted lines: question mark
+        - dash-dotted lines: triangle
-        - holes: double-circle
+        - holes: star
-	6. mark marked hole
+	7. mark the marked holes again
 	    - draw short lines from circles, triangles, and squares in the same direction as lines in plan
-        - circles & triangles: add asterisk where indicated
+        - circles/double circles: add asterisk where indicated
         - copy joint labels (A, B, C, etc)
 3. make parts:
     1. keep scrap cardboard on work surface